4paradigm/OpenMLDB/docs/en/integration/offline_data_sources/tidb.md

 - The offline engine can support exporting TiDB data sources, but the online engine does not yet support it.
 - The database and table must already exist.
 Currently, automatic creation of non-existent databases or tables is not supported.
-- Only the export mode `mode` is effective in the `OPTIONS='append'` parameter.
+- The `OPTIONS` parameter is only effective when `mode='append'`.
 Other parameters are not effective, and the current parameter is mandatory.

 For example: